 1B1.
-Scope.
-These Racing Rules apply to all races authorized by the Federation.
+Scope for Olympic and other international events, and the activities of UCI Trade Teams, the applicable regulations of the organization that authorizes the event or team shall take precedence over USA Cycling and USCF regulations.
+These Racing Rules apply to all other races authorized by the Federation, including all national championships.
 Whenever a specific rule is in conflict with a more general rule, the specific rule takes precedence.
-Exceptions to these rules may be made only with prior approval of the Executive Director for special circumstances in a particular race meet.
+Exceptions to these rules may be made only with prior approval of the Executive Director for special circumstances in a particular race event.
 A request for exception should be made in writing to the Executive Director with a copy attached to the race permit application.

 1B2.
-Time Period.
-An entrant in an event held under Federation regulations shall be subject to these rules from the beginning of registration to the completion of the event, including the last awarding of prizes.
+Time Period An entrant in an event held under Federation regulations shall be subject to these rules from the beginning of registration to the completion of the event, including the last awarding of prizes.